-will have a significant impact on its not developping area and will have a significant impact on its net developable area and deliverability of development within it, including its use as a golf course, constraints in relation to the highway network and some physical constraints within the parcel itself, including electricity pylons, the proximity of the railway line in noise terms, woodland to the north of the parcel and some infrastructure assets running through the parcel as advised by United Utilities.
+Main Modification Reference Change (deleted text in strikethrough; new text underlined and bold; changes to diagrams, tables, etc. described in italic text).
+SHGBA Response will have a significant impact on its net developable area and deliverability of development within it, including its use as a golf course, constraints in relation to the highway network and some physical constraints within the parcel itself, including electricity pylons, the proximity of the railway line in noise terms, woodland to the north of the parcel and some infrastructure assets running through the parcel as advised by United Utilities.
 4.24.13 Notwithstanding this, the site has good accessibility to a range of services, jobs and public transport (including Eccleston Park railway station).
 The safeguarding of this site is justified to help meet development needs beyond the Plan period, and will provide sufficient time to satisfactorily address the identified constraints, and exceptional circumstances are therefore justified.
 4HS - Land East of Newlands Grange (former Vulcan works) and West of West Coast mainline, Newton-le-Willows 4.24.14 The Green Belt Review (2018) found the parcel of land that contains this site to make a 'low' overall contribution to the purposes of the Green Belt and has 'medium' development potential.
 The site is in a sustainable location, within walking distance of a local convenience shop and public transport facilities.
 However, the highway network in the surrounding area has a number of constraints, and further work is required prior to development coming forward.
 Further, attenuation measures will be required to limit noise from the railway line running along the eastern site boundary.
-However, the site is considered able to contribute to potential development needs beyond the end of the Plan period, and by safeguarding the site, there is sufficient time for the above issues to be addressed.
+However, the site is considered able to contribute to potential development needs beyond the end of the Plan period, and by safeguarding the site, there is sufficient time for the above issues to be addressed. and as such is crucial in preventing the merging of settlements.
+We note this area's significant range of constraints.